raexera/yoru/.github/README.md

 This is My Favorite Monospace Font!
 This font is used in my terminal emulator and all my code editor.
 Yes, for better Code.

 You know what?
-This Font is absolutely Awesome!
-If combined with Aesthetic Night Colorscheme!
+This Font is absolutely Awesome if combined with Aesthetic Night Colorscheme!

 <b>Font Preview:</b>